 Disputes can arise when we as agent, acting on behalf of one of our landlords, have decided to withhold a portion of the tenancy deposit, for reasons that may have come to light when we attended the check-out of the property.

 Common reasons for this may include, but are not limited to:

 1. Carpet Cleaning, damage/frays caused by pets, stains and/or replacement carpets

 2. General Cleaning and Tidying of internal/external areas including ovens, kitchens and bathrooms

 4. Repairs to broken items i.e. glass shower panels, internal doors, kitchen cupboards, ovens, fence panels

 5. Missing/Stolen or abandoned items i.e appliances, furniture, beds, wardrobes, tables or chairs

 As a managing agent, we always try to offer tenants the opportunity to address any matters themselves, but there are times when this is either not possible, or they simply choose not to.

 It is important to remember that the landlord is our client and we must at all times act in their interests.
-We do however, always endeavour to act fairly and swiftly and if necessary negotiate or mediate between the two parties, so that we can reach an amicable solution.
+We do however, always endeavour to act fairly and swiftly and if necessary negotiate or mediate between the two parties, so that we can all reach an amicable solution, as quickly as possible.